 There are a number of reputable car renting companies in Norway.
 You should always make sure to get appropriate insurance.
 Many rental cars have a manual transmission, but cars with automatic transmission can also be found.
 These are often more expensive, but they can be well worth the money if you are not used to the clutch pedal.

 Useful webpages for planning a road trip in Norway:

 Feel free to email us at [email protected]!

 *We went on our 10-day road trip in July and August 2017.
-None of the hotels, restaurants or activities knew that they were being reviewed, and we paid all expenses ourselves.
+None of the hotels, restaurants or activities knew that we would be writing about them, and we did not receive any special discounts.